ouyang1887415157/My-Final-Project/README.md

 ## This is the Unity Version of my final project
 You can open it with Unity Hub with any Unity Version that is compatible with Unity 6000.0.26f1.
 Make sure you open the "SampleScene" file in the Assets/Scene folder in the Unity Editor to open the game correctly!
+I changed the maxRounds to 36 rounds to speed up the process.
+You can change it to 48 rounds just like I did in the WebBuild Version!